vaibhav1465/Road-To-Cp/Data_Structures/Graphs/README.md

 Cycle: A path that starts and ends at the same vertex, forming a closed loop.

 Connected Graph: A graph where there is a path between every pair of vertices.
 In other words, there are no isolated vertices.

+Disconnected Graph: A graph that consists of two or more connected components, where there is no path between vertices in different components.

+Directed Acyclic Graph (DAG): A directed graph that contains no cycles.